King of Prussia, PA Bankruptcy Lawyer

 However, the other consequence is that Chapter 7 filers may not be able to keep as much property as individuals who file under Chapter 13.
 The trustee assigned to your Chapter 7 case may sell your non-exempt property to creditors to help repay your debts, which is why Chapter 7 is sometimes referred to as liquidation.

 Both chapters have strengths and weaknesses.
-Neither is objectively better than the other; it simply depends on what sort of financial background you are coming from, and which goals you’re trying to achieve by filing.
+Neither is objectively better than the other; it simply depends on what sort of financial background you are coming from and which goals you are trying to achieve by filing.

 Our King of Prussia, PA Bankruptcy Lawyers Can Help